james5101/katacoda-scenarios/3musketeers/java-to-3musketeers/step1.md

 `./gradlew bootJar`{{execute T1}}

-After this gradle task completes we should have a jar file locatated under build/libs.
+After this gradle task completes we should have a jar file located under build/libs.

 `ls build/libs/`{{execute T1}}